Conduct Policies and Administrative Procedures

 h.
 Misconduct that harms others because of their particular race, religion, gender, sexual orientation or other category protected by law or university policy.

-1. The Office of Conduct and Mediation shall present all charges to the respondent in written form and the notice shall include the hearing date, time, and place.
+1. Notice of charges: The Office of Community Standards shall present a notice of all charges to the respondent in written form.
+The notice shall include a copy of t6he complaint, together with the hearing date, time, and place.
 The respondent and complainant (if a student) may request in writing the names of Hearing Board members, or Hearing Officer.
-A time shall be set for a hearing, not less than three (3) nor more than fifteen (15) calendar days after the respondent has been notified of the hearing date by the Office of Conduct and Mediation Programs.
-The respondent may waive the 3-day notice.
-Maximum time limits for scheduling of hearings may be extended at the discretion of the Director of the Office of Conduct and Mediation.
+The date set for a hearing, shall not less than three nor more than fifteen calendar days after the respondent has been notified of the hearing date by the Office of Community Standards.
+The respondent may waive the three calendar day notice.
+Maximum time limits for scheduling of hearings may be extended at the discretion of the Director of the Office of Community Standards or designee.

 2. Adjudicatory Standard - The Hearing Officer/ Hearing Board will determine whether the respondent is “responsible” or “not responsible” for the alleged violation(s).
 The respondent will be presumed “not responsible” until determined otherwise by a preponderance of evidence.
 A preponderance of evidence is reached when the Hearing Officer/Hearing Board determines that it is more likely than not that the respondent violated the Student Code of Conduct as alleged in the charges.